NebbGroup/docs.qlarm.com/content/trend/_index.md

 </figure>

 ## Add tag(s) to chart
-In order for tag(s) data to be displayed tags needs to be added in chart.
-This is done by selecting an endpoint first from the select list "ENDPOINT" then selecting one or more tags (max 5) from the multiselect "TAGS" list.
+In order for [Tags](/glossary#tag) data to be displayed [Tags](/glossary#tag) needs to be added in chart.
+This is done by selecting an [Endpoint](/glossary#endpoint) first from the select list "ENDPOINT" then selecting one or more [Tags](/glossary#tag) (max 5) from the multiselect "TAGS" list.
 <figure class="image_container">
     <img class="center_image myImg figure_resize1" onClick="reply_click(this)"  id="trend_tag_list" src="/trend_tag_list.png" alt="Adding tags">
     <figcaption>Fig 2.
 Adding tags</figcaption>
 </figure>

 ## Time period
-Tag(s) data can be displayed in the chart for the selected period.
+[Tags](/glossary#tag) data can be displayed in the chart for the selected period.
 You can choose the period from the dropdown “TIME PERIOD” list for specified periods or choose a “Custom” period (“Last Day” is the initial preselected period).
 <figure class="image_container">
     <img class="center_image myImg figure_resize1" onClick="reply_click(this)"  id="time_period" src="/time_period.png" alt="Time filter">
     <figcaption>Fig 3.
 Time filter</figcaption>